mschuchard/rapid-vaults/README.md

 #### Encrypt File with SSL

-`rapid-vaults -e -k cert.key -n nonce.txt -p secret -o /output/dir unencrypted.txt`
+`rapid-vaults -e -k key.txt -n nonce.txt -p secret -o /output/dir unencrypted.txt`

 #### Decrypt a File with SSL

-`rapid-vaults -d -k cert.key -n nonce.txt -t tag.txt -p secret -o /output/dir encrypted.txt`
+`rapid-vaults -d -k key.txt -n nonce.txt -t tag.txt -p secret -o /output/dir encrypted.txt`

 #### Generate Keys with GPG
 This is the only situation where a `--gpgparams` flag and argument is required or utilized.
 The file provided as the argument should look like the following: